 The Collision Sensor consists of a piston housing (body) closed with a cover plate assembly.
 A stem assembly protrudes through the cover plate assembly.
 The cover plate assembly incorporates a cam to accurately and repeatably position the stem assembly.
 The stem assembly is forced into position against the cam by a piston.
 The piston is supported by user supplied compressed air and an optional assist spring.
 The stem provides a mounting surface for customized interface plates.
-Tapped and through holes on the back surface of the body allow mounting of the Collision Sensor.
+Tapped and through holes on the back surface of the body allow direct bolting of the body to the robot.
 All load-bearing components and those with wear surfaces are made of hard-coat anodized aluminum, hardened bearing steel, or hardened tool steel.

-A collision sensing switch is inside the body.
+A collision sensing switch is positioned in the side of the body.
 A connector block assembly containing a 8 mm connector is mounted on the side of the Collision Sensor body.
-The user connects to the switch using the connector for which a variety of cables are available, refer to Section 8.1-Cable Replacement.
-The user must supply the Collision Sensor with dry, regulated, compressed air through a port on the side of the Collision Sensor body.
+The user connects to the switch using the 8 mm connector for which a variety of cables are available.
+The user must also supply the Collision Sensor with dry, regulated, compressed air through a port on the side of the Collision Sensor body.
+The size and location of these connections are shown in the drawing provided at the end of this manual.